Diversity makes marketing sense to discover ways to increase website traffic without SEO (search engine optimization).

 But don’t expect the traffic to last.
 It won’t take long to notice a dive.

-If you’re interested in learning more about the Ninja outreach tool for influencer marketing, click here.
+To learn more about the Ninja outreach tool for influencer marketing, click here.

-#4.
-Perfect Your Content Headline.
+4. Perfect Your Content Headline

 Sure, the headline is not the only determinant factor that guarantees an article’s success, but it is the first element in your content that your potential blog readers see first.

-No matter where your content is shared online, the first thing people see is the title and if this title doesn’t appeal to the reader, that content doesn’t exist as far as that reader is concerned
+No matter where your content is shared online, the first thing people see is the title, and if this title doesn’t appeal to the reader, that content doesn’t exist as far as that reader is concerned.

 Since about 50% of your content success depends on the effectiveness of its headline, you’ll need to pay careful attention to perfecting your headline formula.

 What’s more important to know is that odd numbers perform better than even numbers.
-But on average, the figure “10” proves to be the ultimate winner.
+But on average, figure “10” proves to be the ultimate winner.

-Make a Promise and deliver.
+Make a Promise and deliver

 The best headline will promise one specific benefit from reading the content.
-If at a glance, the reader can’t figure out what is in it for him — be ready, the sound of cricket is coming.
+If, at a glance, the reader can’t figure out what is in it for him — be ready; the sound of cricket is coming.

 No one will read your content.

 Put yourself in your reader’s shoes.
 Look at your content headline from that perspective.
-Then ask yourself, “what benefits do I get from reading this content?
+Then ask yourself, “What benefits do I get from reading this content?

-If the answer didn’t jump out from the page stand bold in your face, then you need to tweak your article title around a bit.
+If the answer didn’t jump out from the page and stand bold in your face, then you need to tweak your article title around a bit.

-Take for instance, “Facebook Users spend on average 3 minutes 45 seconds on the website, Mark Says”
+Take, for instance, “Facebook Users spend on average 3 minutes 45 seconds on the website, Mark Says.”

-Infuse some element of suspense, trigger curiosity and you will win over that reader.
-A better way to write that headline will be,
+Infuse some element of suspense, trigger curiosity, and you will win over that reader.
+A better way to write that headline will be…

 “Why Users spend 3 minutes 45 seconds on Facebook: a data-backed Study”.